-Instructors: Chatman, Reid CY PLAN 201B Planning Methods Gateway: Part II 4 Units Second course in two-semester course sequence that introduces first-year students in the Master of City Planning (MCP) program to a suite of data collection, data analysis, problem solving, and presentation methods that are essential for practicing planners.
+Instructors: Chatman, Reid Planning Methods Gateway: Part I: Read Less [-] CY PLAN 201B Planning Methods Gateway: Part II 4 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 Second course in two-semester course sequence that introduces first-year students in the Master of City Planning (MCP) program to a suite of data collection, data analysis, problem solving, and presentation methods that are essential for practicing planners.
 201B prepares MCP students for more advanced courses in statistics, GIS, observation, qualitative methods, survey methods, and public participation.
-Objectives & Outcomes Course Objectives: The two-semester course is designed to introduce students to problem identification in the planning realm, and to the data collection and analysis skills relevant to addressing those problems.
+Planning Methods Gateway: Part II: Read More [+] Objectives Outcomes Course Objectives: The two-semester course is designed to introduce students to problem identification in the planning realm, and to the data collection and analysis skills relevant to addressing those problems.
 Students will learn how to define planning problems; identify the information needed to better understand and develop solutions to those problems; collect data and conduct analysis to provide that information; and understand the mechanics, promises and pitfalls of those methods.
 Practical skills include downloading and using secondary data, conducting statistical tests of difference, observation, making maps from secondary data, interviewing, and conducting financial analyses.
 Through lectures, case studies, group assignments, and individual assignments, students will achieve the following learning objectives: Student Learning Outcomes: • Identify planning problems and questions - Design and implement a research project in response to a planning problem or question - Become a critical consumer of statistics, methods, and evidence/ arguments in the press and in policy, planning and advocacy publications - Think critically about research problems and research design, learn what kinds of problems planners address in day-to-day life, and recognize the role of theory in shaping both questions and research design - Prepare clear, accurate and compelling text, graphics and maps for use in documents and presentations - Build public presentation skills, and have an opportunity to practice and receive feedback on presentations of various lengths - Learn how to write for different audiences, and effectively include data/ evidence in writing - Be introduced to the faculty in DCRP and their research methods and approaches Rules & Requirements Prerequisites: City and Regional Planning 201A; exceptions made with instructor approval Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of laboratory per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.